SadS4ndWiCh/satmwf/README.md

 #### CON Message

-A `CON` message is sent by a client to join the server.
+A `CON` message can be sent both by client and server.

+In client POV, if he send the message, mean the client want to join the server.
 Just after the `CON` message was successfuly replyed with `SCN`, the client is added to room list and can start sending `MSG` messages to the server broadcast to other clients.

+In server POV, he send the `CON` message to notify the clients that a new client joined the server.

 ```c
 struct CONMessage {